Autumn 2026 Trek Offer – Up to 20% Off +9779767998270 info@nepaloutdoorexpeditions.com

 1. Build Your Hiking Endurance

 The most essential part of being EBC-ready is the ability to walk long distances comfortably.
-Regular hiking on varied terrain helps familiarize your legs with long-distance walking.
-Training on different terrain, such as gravel paths, forest trails, and small hill,s will make your joints, tendons, and muscles more prepared for the real Himalayan terrain.
+Regular hiking on varied terrain helps your legs adapt to prolonged walking.
+Training on gravel paths, forest trails, hills, and uneven surfaces can better prepare your joints, tendons, and muscles for Himalayan terrain.

 You should strive for: